z9luo/BSML-mbeddr/README.md

 #### Configurable Semantics (Optional)

-If no semantic configuration item is specified, BSML applies its default configuration.
-Otherwise the user can create semantic configuration item in the buildconfig file in order to change the semantic behavior of the language.
+You must create a semantic configuration item in the buildconfig file.
+Default configuration is applied initially, and advanced user can change those options to change the semantic behavior of the language.

 #####Basic Semantic Concepts